zackforbing/ruby-submissions/1508/module_4_assignments/gametime/template/check_in1.markdown

 ### Game Name

-### Link to the Github Repository for the Project
+### Link to the Github repository for the project
 [Your Repo](https://www.youtube.com/watch?v=-CnNnlgEsLY)

 ## The Plan

-### Describe Your Goals for the Finished Product
+### Describe Your goals for the finished product

 e.g.

 - Snake moves around screen
 - Snake can eat pellets
 - When a pellet is eaten, the snake grows in length
-- Is the snake hits itself, the game ends
+- If the snake hits itself, the game ends
-- Snake is rainbow colored by pellet
+- Snake is rainbow colored, changes color throughout game
 - If the user navigates away, snake game pauses
 - Crazy Mode makes the snake change speeds randomly
 - Pellets are instructor's faces and they make a sound when they get eaten
-- Cat mode turns the snake into a cat
+- Cat mode turns the snake into Nyan Cat

 ### What is your MVP, or 'this was harder than I thought' plan?